awaismaq97/falcon/README.md

 score = (recency_rank_score × recency_weight) + (overlap_score × relevance_weight)
 ```

-- `recency_rank_score` — `1/(rank+1)` where rank 0 is the newest entry
+- `recency_rank_score` — `1/(rank+1)`, rank 0 is the newest entry
-- `overlap_score` — tag match → keyword match → 0.0 (pinned entries always score 1.0)
+- `overlap_score` — tag match → keyword match → 0.0; pinned entries always score 1.0
-- Top `top_k_per_type` entries per active type are retrieved
+- Top `top_k_per_type` entries per active type are returned
-- Persona is always prepended — never scored, always included
+- Persona is always prepended — never scored, never dropped
 - Archive is never retrieved

-Retrieval results and per-entry reasoning are shown in the **Context** tab after every turn.
+Retrieval results, per-entry scores, and match reasons are visible in the **Context** tab after every turn.

 ### Automatic Extraction

-After every turn, a second LLM call (using `extraction_model`) classifies the conversation into memory entries and persists them with `source="auto"`.
-It only extracts facts about the user — never about the model itself.
-A hard code-level filter (`_should_reject`) catches anything the prompt misses (AI self-descriptions, greetings, metadata, questions).
+After every turn, a background LLM call (using `extraction_model`) classifies the exchange into typed memory entries and persists them with `source="auto"`.
+It only extracts facts about the user — never self-descriptions of the model, greetings, or turn metadata.
+A hard code-level filter (`_should_reject`) catches anything the prompt misses.

-If extraction fails, a warning is shown in the chat — it never fails silently.

 ### Persona